-You will require an occupation permit if you intend to occupy any state forest, timber reserve or forest reserve for a particular purpose, including:
+You will need an occupation permit if you intend to occupy any state forest, timber reserve or forest reserve for a particular purpose, including:

 - water storage areas